 Twitter | Facebook | Instagram | #EarnYourPlace

 WILSON, N.C.
 (Dec.
-11, 2016) — After four days of play, the US Youth Soccer National League 15U, 16U, 17U, 18U and 19/20U Boys have solidified their spots in the standings until half the field meets again Dec.
-27-29 in Orlando, Fla., where they will continue competing for a league title and a ticket to the 2017 US Youth Soccer National Championships in Frisco, Texas.
+10, 2017) — After four days of play, the US Youth Soccer National League 14U, 15U, 16U, 17U and 18U Boys have solidified their spots in the standings until half the field meets again Dec.
+28-31 in Orlando, Fla., where they will continue competing for a league title and a ticket to the 2018 US Youth Soccer National Championships in Frisco, Texas.

 The National League brings together some of the best teams in the country, all of which have had to earn their place in the league through success in US Youth Soccer regional and national competition.
 Hundreds of collegiate coaches, as well as members of the U.S. Soccer staff, attended the National League matches in North Carolina to scout some of the top talent in the country.
 Player evaluation is enhanced by the competitive level and importance of each game, as teams compete for a berth in the National Championships.

 The competition within each age group has been very competitive, and multiple teams are still very much alive for every division title.
-The first place team’s lead is two points or less in 13 of the 16 divisions, and three divisions have ties at the top of the standings.
-Meanwhile, just eight teams came away with a win in each of their four games.
+The first place team’s lead is two points or less in 14 of the 16 divisions, and just 11 teams came away with three wins in three games.